About

 This project, which is currently completed, aimed to investigate the ‘ingredients’ – mechanisms, channels, drivers – that linked early childhood exposure to parental joblessness with (early) adult education and labour market outcomes.
 Findings from our research have helped in the refinement of theories on intergenerational transmission of disadvantage, and have provided important insights to break cycles of disadvantage.

-Learn more about the findings from our large-scale study on the intergenerational transmission of joblessness in Australia and internationally, here.
+See Publications to learn more about the findings from our large-scale study on the intergenerational transmission of joblessness in Australia.

 Impact